GoogleChrome/web.dev/src/site/content/en/blog/browser-flags/index.md

 ## The `chrome://` scheme

 Google Chrome has since the beginning supported a special scheme called `chrome://` for accessing browser-internal settings or features.
-You can see the (almost) full list by putting `chrome://chrome-urls` into the URL bar.
-The most common such special URL is `chrome://flags`.
+You can see the full list by putting `chrome://chrome-urls` into the URL bar.
+The special URL of interest here is `chrome://flags`.

 ## Setting browser flags

-For some of the [new APIs](/tags/capabilities/) we introduce in Chromium, you need to set a browser flag for testing.
+For some [new APIs](/tags/capabilities/) in Chromium, you need to set a browser flag for experimentation.
 You guessed it, `chrome://flags` is where this happens.
 The most popular flag we ask you to set is `chrome://flags/#enable-experimental-web-platform-features`, which, as the name suggests, enables experimental web platform features.

 {% Aside 'warning' %} As the name suggests, experimental web platform features are _experimental_.
 We do not recommend you set flags on your daily production browser.
-Instead, we prefer you to use a development browser version like the Beta, Dev, or Canary channel for your development needs where you can set flags as required, and the Stable channel for everything else. {% endAside %}
+Instead, we prefer you to use a development browser version like the Beta, Dev, or Canary channel for your development needs where you can set flags as required, and the Stable channel for everything else.
+Also be sure to only set flags based on instructions from sources you trust. {% endAside %}

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/vtpmqTzfmsru5ZhxNuGt.png", alt="Toggling the 'experimental web platform features' flag.", width="800", height="125" %}

-{% Aside 'key-term' %} Browser flags are distinct from [origin trials](/origin-trials/).
+{% Aside %} Browser flags are distinct from [origin trials](/origin-trials/).

-Origin trials are set by website owners and opt in your local browser to a given feature.
+Origin trials are set by website owners and opt a user's browser into supporting a given feature.
 Only features deemed safe for testing with real users are available for origin trials.

 Browser flags are set by you and opt in your local browser to a given feature.
-Not all features that are available behind a flag are ready for prime time. {% endAside %}
+Not all features that are available behind a flag are ripe for production—sometimes quite the opposite. {% endAside %}

 ## Scheme rewrites